ccrma/chugins/DbVST3/readme.md

 ## Known Issues

 * Currently we don't save/stash plugin state.
+Plugin presets loaded by VST3Fiddler cause parameter updates to be stashed in the .chg file.
-* Presets may not appear to persist/function if they are emitted prior to other value-updates.
+  Plugins that support preset parameters trigger a complete update of parameters when its value is set.
 * MIDI events may produce stuck keys.

 ## Our Terms and Class Hierarchy